XinBiostats/SAMI/README.md

 ```
 - Find the highlighted link in your teminal and copy it to your browser.
 The link will not be the same, but will show up at same place.
 ![docker_link](https://github.com/XinBiostats/SAMI/blob/main/figures/docker_link.png)
+- All set!
+You can play with our Demo now. ([demo](https://github.com/XinBiostats/SAMI/blob/main/demo))

 1. Download SAMI: